peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 ### (static) H3DU.PiecewiseCurve.fromCatmullRomSpline(spline, [param], [closed])

-Creates a piecewise curve made up of B-spline curves from the control points of a cubic Catmull-Rom spline.
-A Catmull-Rom spline is defined by a collection of control points that the spline will go through, and the shape of each curve segment is also determined by the positions of neighboring points on the spline.
+Creates a piecewise curve made up of B-spline curves from the control points of a cubic Catmull&ndash;Rom spline.
+A Catmull&ndash;Rom spline is defined by a collection of control points that the spline will go through, and the shape of each curve segment is also determined by the positions of neighboring points on the spline.